AssemblyScript/assemblyscript/tests/README.md

 $> npm run coverage
 ```

 Code coverage runs the tests with [c8](https://github.com/bcoe/c8) using the JS variant of the compiler.
 It is expected that Wasm-only branches show as untaken.
 Make sure to enable all (relevant) [features](#features).
+A convenient HTML report is generated to `coverage/`.

 Other
 -----